98 NPP MPs threaten to boycott budget presentation if Ofori-Atta is not sacked immediately

 “We’re not saying we won’t do President’s business.
 We’re saying we won’t do President’s business through Ofori-Atta.
 So if anybody else comes with President’s business, we’ll participate,” he said.

-Mr. Andy Appiah-Kubi also told host, Evans Mensah that the new resolution is the outcome of a meeting held on Tuesday, November 15, which was attended by 98 NPP MPs to reconsider their collective position after they agreed to relax their initial stance.
+Andy Appiah-Kubi also told host, Evans Mensah, that the new resolution is the outcome of a meeting held on Tuesday, November 15, which was attended by 98 NPP MPs to reconsider their collective position after they agreed to relax their initial stance.

 The Finance Minister is currently facing a vote of censure from the Minority side of Parliament and the NPP MPs are convinced it is time for him to leave.